Get Answers Quickly —

 Other reasons for pet parent anxiety includes worries about poor grooming and dog walks that are too short, infrequent, or boring.
 Three-quarters of dog owners wish they could give their dogs more interesting walks.
 We feel guiltier as the number of hours a pet is home alone increases.
 A surprising finding is that nearly 1 in 5 Baby Boomers never leave their dog home alone!
 The big, take-home message from this survey is that more people than not fret that they’re not doing enough for their fur-babies.

-Drs.
-Rowan & Urioste at Paoli Vetcare are fortunate to have clients that take the best possible care of their pets.
-Invariably, clients consider their pet a member of the family.
-They work to enhance the human-animal bond and hope never to induce guilt.
+At Paoli Vetcare, we’re fortunate to have pet owners that take the best possible care of their dogs and cats.
+Clients always consider their pet as a member of the family.
+Our vets and staff celebrate the human-animal bond and hope never to induce guilt over pet care.
 Your pet has a unique personality with their own preferences and needs.
 You have a busy life and do your best to balance all your responsibilities.
 Only you know how to best manage all these contingencies.
-Even veterinarians worry that our dogs aren’t getting enough exercise or our cats need more one-on-one playtime.
+Even veterinarians worry that their dogs aren’t getting enough exercise or that their cats need more one-on-one playtime.
 We don’t ever want a pet owner to feel judged.
-And we certainly hope no patient or pet owner is ever scared of the vet.
+And we certainly hope no patient or pet owner is ever scared of the vet!

 Pet Obesity and the Misperception Dilemma

-There is no shortage of stories and blog posts about “The Pet Obesity Epidemic,” and most owners are aware of the health implications of obesity.
+There is no shortage of stories and blog posts about overweight dogs, fat cats, and “The Pet Obesity Epidemic,” and most owners are aware of the health implications of obesity.
 But studies show that less than half of owners are able to correctly estimate a pet’s body weight.
-Given the challenging nature of weight management in companion animals, vet like to use an evidence-based tool to assess body weight like the scale called a Body Condition Score.
+Given the challenging nature of weight management in companion animals, vet like to use an evidence-based tool to assess body weight like the scale called a Body Condition Score (BCS).

-BCS is used for all species by veterinarians, from dairy cows to iguanas.
+BCS is used for all species by veterinarians, from dairy cows to iguanas to determine proper body weight for an individual pet.
 Although BCS is more commonly referenced in large animal medicine, it is useful tool in companion animal practice since breed-specific ideal weight ranges are unreliable when evaluating an individual pet.
 Although most vets believe teaching owners to use the BCS chart is the best way to educate pet owners about obesity, researchers found that owner’s misperceive a pet’s body condition even after they are taught to use the chart.
 This is because there are significant psychological factors that influence our perception of body image and body size.
 Body dissatisfaction is so common in our culture that it is the norm.

 To determine BCS, we look at three areas: ribs, belly, and waist.
 We feel along the ribs to assess the thickness of the layer of fat and muscle.
 We run our hand along the underside from head to tail and look at the belly from the side.
 The waist is evaluated by looking down on the dog’s hips and waist from above.
 Cats are assessed by the same technique.